johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 The Chrome app environment is impressive *(even though it's currently being pulled out of the browser over the next few months)*, it provides Javascript APIs for the Chrome browser to read Serial and create a websocket server as well as many other OS level features.

-The Chrome app allows a user to select the serial port to connect on, once connected it proxies the serial data to a websocket server.
-A webapp, a Python script or whatever can speak websockets can connect to localhost and then read and write to the Arduino.
+The Chrome app allows a user to select the serial port to connect on, once connected it proxies the serial data to a websocket server its created.
+A webapp, a Python script or whatever programming environment that can speak websockets can connect to localhost and then read and write to the Arduino.

- - Websocket to Serial: all button, joystick controls will be received by the websocket server from the websocket clients as JSON and translated into the two character ASCII code sent over serial to the Arduino controller.
+ - Websocket to Serial: all button, joystick controls will be received by the websocket server from the websocket clients as a JSON string and translated into the two character ASCII code sent over serial to the Arduino controller.
- - Serial to Websocket: switch presses from the 3.5mm mono jacks on the Arduino will be set over the Serial port, the websocket will translate into JSON and distribute to all clients.
+ - Serial to Websocket: switch presses from the 3.5mm mono jacks on the Arduino will be set over the Serial port, translated into JSON and distribute to all clients via websockets.

 ### Webapp